CUG-EMI/EM3DANI/README.md

 lsParm.ooc        = 0         # 0=in-core, 1=out-of-core
 lsParm.saveFac    = false     # whether or not saving the decomposation factors
 ```
-for solving a symmetric, positive definite linear system with "In-Core" mode, not saving the matrix decomposation factors.
+for solving a symmetric, positive definite linear system with "In-Core" mode, and not saving the matrix decomposation factors.
 Because the above parameter set is exactly the default value of a **DirectSolverParm** *constructor*, the above codes are equivalent to:
 ```
 lsParm = DirectSolverParm()
 ```